-I resisted this recipe for many years.
+I resisted making duck a l’orange for many years.
 I blame third-rate restaurants I ate at in the late 1970s and early 1980s.

-Classic French duck a l’orange is a quasi-modern interpretation of a very old recipe that combines duck and orange, one called duck bigarade I’ve been making for years.
+Classic French duck a l’orange is a quasi-modern interpretation of a very old recipe that combines duck and orange, one called duck bigarade I’ve been making for more than a decade.

 I say “quasi-modern” because it is my understanding that it was Julia Child who made duck a l’orange famous, with her classic book Mastering the Art of French Cooking that came out in 1961.
 American restaurants were already in a phase where great cooking meant classical French, and Child’s cookbook accentuated that.